FVITech/Web2020-CSS/README.md

 ### 07-08: CSS to SASS
-Follow team treehouse CSS to SASS course.
+Follow team treehouse CSS to SASS course, up until the variables section.
+The goal of these two days is to convert the firebase project into SASS.

 ### 09 More practice with Flexbox via Bootstrap 4
 Implement [this UI design](07_BootStrap4/Pencil_and_Co/design.png) using flexbox only.